ServiceCook/client/MVP.md

 For the WEEK-END :
-Finish Review render
+Finish Review render✅

 Test with cloudinary ✅

-Looking for Filter
+Looking for Filter ✅

 Add price to Service List ✅